-In 2013, the provincial rate of infectious syphilis increased to 12.0 (558 cases) per 100,000 population, continuing a reversal of declining provincial rates first observed in 2011.
+In 2014, the provincial rate of infectious syphilis decreased slightly to 11.9 per 100,000 population, continuing a steady increase since 2011.

-- The highest rates of infection were in Vancouver, Fraser North, and North Shore/Coast Garibaldi North Health Service Delivery Areas. - In 2013, over 95% of cases were male, with highest rates observed in individuals aged 30-59 years.
-A slight decrease in female cases (and maternal syphilis cases) was identified in 2013. - The majority of cases in 2013 were among people identified as Caucasian (55%). - Men who have sex with men (MSM) continue to comprise the greatest number of new infectious syphilis cases in BC (85% in 2013).
-Among MSM cases where HIV status is known, 65% were co-infected with HIV.
+- The highest rates of infection were in Vancouver, Fraser North, and North Shore/Coast Garibaldi Health Service Delivery Areas. - In 2014, over 95% of cases were male, with highest rates observed in males aged 25-39 years.
+A slight increase in female cases was identified in 2014. - The majority of cases in 2014 were among people identified as Caucasian (52%). - Men who have sex with men (MSM) continue to comprise the greatest number of new infectious syphilis cases in BC (85% in 2014).
+Among MSM cases where HIV status is known, 60% were co-infected with HIV.